-Section~\ref{sec::notation} contains some standard definitions (Subsection~\ref{sec::Lie::H::def}), the description of all infinite-dimensional Lie algebras whose cohomology we compute (Subsection~\ref{sec::Wn::def}) and the description of the acyclic Weyl superalgebra (Subsection~\ref{sec::Weyl::super}).
+Section~\ref{sec::notation} contains some standard definitions (Subsection~\ref{sec::Lie::H::def}), a description of all infinite-dimensional Lie algebras whose cohomology we compute (Subsection~\ref{sec::Wn::def}) and a description of the acyclic Weyl superalgebra (Subsection~\ref{sec::Weyl::super}).

-Section~\ref{sec::chains::Weyl::Wn} contains statements of all main results of this paper.
-We start from Subsection~\ref{sec::Wn::known} where we recall the classical result by Gelfand and Fuchs and it's generalization due to the author.
-In Subsection~\ref{sec::main::res} we formulate main Theorems~\ref{thm::homol::WLmn} and~\ref{thm::HWm|nnng} on relative cohomology of Lie algebras $WL(m|n)$ and $W(n_1,\ldots,n_k)$.
-In Subsection~\ref{sec::W_flag} we explain the difference between relative and absolute cohomology.
-A particular cohomological obstruction to have a flag of foliations is explained in Subsection~\ref{sec::obstruction}.
+Section~\ref{sec::chains::Weyl::Wn} contains statements of all the main results of this paper.
+We start from Subsection~\ref{sec::Wn::known} where we recall a classical result by Gelfand and Fuchs and its generalization due to the author.
+In Subsection~\ref{sec::main::res} we formulate the main Theorems~\ref{thm::homol::WLmn} and~\ref{thm::HWm|nnng} on relative cohomology of Lie algebras $WL(m|n)$ and $W(n_1,\ldots,n_k)$.
+In Subsection~\ref{sec::W_flag} we describe absolute cohomologies in terms of relative ones.
+A particular cohomological obstruction to the existence of a flag of foliations is given in Subsection~\ref{sec::obstruction}.

-Section~\ref{sec::main::methods} contains the proof of the main Theorem~\ref{thm::homol::WLmn}.
-We state several homological results on relative homology of parabolic subalgebra in Subsection~\ref{sec::parabolic::gl}, however, the proofs of these results are postponed to Appendix~\ref{sec::parabolic}.
-In Subsection~\ref{sec::degen::Hoch::Serre} we use these results in order to describe the Hochschild-Serre spectral sequences assigned with embeddings of parabolic subalgebra into the infinite-dimensional Lie algebras of formal vector fields.
-In Subsection~\ref{sec::proof::HWLmn} we show how does the degenerations of aforementioned Hochschild-Serre spectral sequences implies main Theorem~\ref{thm::homol::WLmn}.
+Section~\ref{sec::main::methods} contains a proof of the main Theorem~\ref{thm::homol::WLmn}.
+We state several homological results on the relative homology of a parabolic subalgebra in Subsection~\ref{sec::parabolic::gl}, however, the proofs of these results are postponed to Appendix~\ref{sec::parabolic}.
+In Subsection~\ref{sec::degen::Hoch::Serre} we use these results in order to describe the Hochschild-Serre spectral sequences associated with embeddings of a parabolic subalgebra into appropriate infinite-dimensional Lie subalgebras of the Lie algebra $W_n$ of formal vector fields.
+In Subsection~\ref{sec::proof::HWLmn} we show how degenerations of the aforementioned Hochschild-Serre spectral sequences imply the main Theorem~\ref{thm::homol::WLmn}.

 We illustrate the combinatorics of our main result in two particular cases in Section~\ref{sec::examples}.
-Namely, we show the description of the representing cocycles in the absolute case $W(1,\ldots,1)$ in Subsection~\ref{sec::full_flag_formulas}.
-We present a simple formulas for the generating cocycles for the Lie algebra cohomology $\rH^{\udot}(W_n;S^{m}W_n^{*})$ in Subsection~\ref{sec::cocycles::W1} when $n=1$.
-The description of generating cocycles for arbitrary $n$ requires more definitions and, therefore, is presented in Appendix~\ref{sec::cocycles}.
+Namely, we give a description of the representing cocycles in the absolute case $W(1,\ldots,1)$ in Subsection~\ref{sec::full_flag_formulas}. and for the Lie algebra cohomology $\rH^{\udot}(W_1;S^{m}W_1^{*})$ in Subsection~\ref{sec::cocycles::W1}.
+Description of representing cocycles for arbitrary $n$ requires more definitions, and, therefore, this is presented in Appendix~\ref{sec::cocycles}.